 The Full Story

 As a fine artist, she has worked in a range of media from acrylic and watercolor, mixed media, and pen and ink illustration.
 Her themes include abstract art that focuses on color and texture expression; acrylic floral themes, and the occasional animal/character.
-Recently her work has leaned into Asian influences, inspired by Japanese and Chinese landscapes.
+Recently her work has leaned into Asian influences, inspired by Japanese and Chinese landscapes with an abstract approach.

 2014-2016 She explored abstract mixed media art by creating 24X24 wood panels and incorporating metal, paper, and fabric with paint.
 During this time, she was the vice president of the Artisan's Sanctuary, a non-profit artists cooperative.
 She showed her work frequently in the Cedar Rapids, Iowa area.

-She reunited with her high school sweetheart in 2019, who inspired her acrylic painting and now a new polymer clay jewelry line.
-Several pieces of her work were published in 2019 in a women's anthology called "Blessed By Light: Works By Women For All" (edited by Elaine Brightman).
+She reunited with her high school sweetheart in 2019, who inspired her acrylic painting and she moved to Olive Branch, MS. Several pieces of her work were published in 2019 in a women's anthology called "Blessed By Light: Works By Women For All" (edited by Elaine Brightman).